Sujithdev007/OOPS-foundation/README.md

 # INTERFACE

-interfaces are pure abstract class not combination of both we cannot extend the class as like normal class instead need to implement
+interfaces are pure abstract class not combination of both

+we cannot extend the class as like normal class instead need to implement

+only the class which staisfs the interface remaining methods will gets polymorphism applied

+# NOTE :Class can be implement one or more interface
+# but
+# class can be extend only one class (multilevel inheritance is accepeted but multi inheritance not allowed)